-- In addition to three weeks of starting vacation, Lockheed Martin Canada offers employees additional paid personal days off, which can be scheduled throughout the year
+- Along with 3 weeks of starting vacation, Lockheed Martin Canada provides paid time off during the winter holidays as well as up to 5 paid personal days, which can be scheduled throughout the year

 - Lockheed Martin Canada offers compassionate leave top-up payments for employees who are called upon to care for a loved one (to 100% of salary for up to 8 weeks)

 It took a while before Jan Kennedy stopped feeling guilty about still being at home at 7.30 a.m.
 "In the military, everyone is at their desks by 7.30, latest, and I was feeling bad being in the house, preparing my daughter for school," says Kennedy, an aerospace engineer who recently transitioned to Lockheed Martin Canada after a 20-year Royal Canadian Air Force (RCAF) career.